 Inbound Travel to Australia for temporary visa holders

-As of 20 March 2020, only Australian citizens/permanent residents and New Zealand citizens usually residing in Australia can travel to Australia.
+As of 20 March 2020, the Australia travel restrictions 2020 for inbound travel is only Australian citizens/permanent residents and New Zealand citizens usually residing in Australia can travel to Australia.

 Exceptions for temporary visa holders:

 - Immediate family member (spouse, de facto partners, dependent child, or legal guardian) of an Australian Citizen or Permanent resident.

 - Compelling or compassionate reason to travel to Australia urgently.